 How to Overcome Procrastination

-If you want to stop procrastinating, you must establish your goals.
+If you want to reduce or eliminate procrastination, you must establish your goals.
 Then, think of how delaying your tasks will prevent you from achieving them.
 In the following sections, we will show you some of the most effective strategies for overcoming procrastination.

 Determine the Root Cause of the Issue